 Fiona is the Director of a private Occupational Therapy practice, focusing on supporting children and families.
-Fiona has 12 years experience as a paediatric Occupational Therapist, and completed a PhD in 2011.
+Fiona has 12 years’ experience as a paediatric Occupational Therapist and completed a PhD in 2011.
 She has a particular interest in the translation of occupational centred, evidence informed theory into clinical practice, and the representation of occupational therapy in the community.
 Since graduation, Fiona has been involved with OTA, including the National Professional Practice & Standards committee.
 She is a member of the UQ OT Program Advisory Board, and the IMCH Board (early childhood education).

 Sue has worked in both urban and rural communities and has been in private practice for over 25 years in Ipswich.
 Her primary areas of practice include vocational rehabilitation, injury management and prevention, pain management and complex case management.
-Sue has remained an active member of the association since graduating, holding positions including; Work SIG convenor/ Steering committee member, Director of QLD OT Australia Board and Member of QLD DC of OTA.
+Sue has remained an active member of the association since graduating, holding positions including; Work SIG convenor/ Steering committee member, Director of QLD OT Australia Board and Member of QLD Divisional Council of OTA.
 Sue is a strong advocate for the profession of Occupational Therapy and enjoys working collaboratively with other Allied Health professions and the vast range of stakeholders who are essential in ensuring the maximum benefit for her clients.
 She has also enjoyed the opportunity to education the next generation of the Occupational Therapy profession, as a sessional lecturer at ACU.

 Brooke graduated as an occupational therapist in 2018 having completed her studies at CQUniversity as a mature aged student.
 For the last few years Brooke has been involved with OTA through her role as convenor of the Central Queensland Regional Interest Group.
 Brooke brings many perspectives to the Council through her experiences as a graduate working in regional practice, navigating the NDIS and operating in a generalist role.